MACCNYC/maccnyc.github.io/_posts/2020-04-17-RentStrikeToolkits.md

 ---

-# Rent Strike and Tenant Council Toolkits: An Overview

 #### <a href= "https://mtlcounterinfo.org/why-and-how-to-go-on-a-rent-strike/">“Why and How to Go On Rent Strike”</a> – Montreal Counter Info FAQ:

 Unlike most toolkits, this FAQ doesn’t assume that the reasons to go on rent strike will be obvious to you or to your